-In winter warm weather pests die away, branches are bare, tree and plant growth slows and flowers are few and far between.
-But that doesn’t mean there is nothing to do outside in your garden.
+As the cold winter weather arrives our gardens start to look very different!
+Branches become bare, summer pests die away and tree and plant growth becomes few and far between.
+But that doesn’t mean there is nothing to do!

 Maintain Your Appliances

 If you haven’t already, it’s time to give your appliances a quick once over.

 Sharpen lawnmower blades or replace them if necessary.
 Same goes for chainsaw or hedge trimmer blades.
 Sharp blades are safer and more efficient, whereas blunt blades make your appliance work harder and give worse results.